ShreyaPrasad1209/CodingNotes/SemExam_OOPS.md

 * Message passing techniques for communication between objects makes the interface description with external systems much simpler.
 * Software complexity can be easily managed.

-> Object-based programming do not support inheritance and dynamic binding but object oriented programming do so
+> Object-based programming (ADA) do not support inheritance and dynamic binding but object oriented programming do so

 > Member functions (Functions inside a class) are also known as methods